nigel-gott/RBM-Website/README.md

 Running the Website:
 ===========

 Once in the virtual environment, run 'python manage.py runserver' to setup the local server.
 If it runs correctly, it will output the address of the home page.
+Alternatively you can just use run\_webserver.sh to do the same thing.

 Running Celery:
 ===========
 Celery is used to run the background tasks such as training.
 To edit these tasks, look at tasks.py.
 To start celery, run the following: ```python manage.py celeryd -v 2 -B -s celery -E -l INFO```

-I'm not 100% on what all these arguments do and will look into them soon.

 Project Structure